bcorfman/ryestart/README.md

 My opinionated [Cookiecutter] template for beginning a Python application with modern tooling.

-To be clear, this template is **not** for Python libraries.
+To be clear, this template is **NOT** for Python libraries.

 ## Features

 * [Rye] for managing packages and virtualenvs.
 * A Makefile for handling project tasks.
 * Batteries included: [ipython], [pytest], and [pytest-cov] installed as development dependencies.
-* A set of VSCode files (`extensions.json`, `launch.json` and `settings.json`) that will configure debug mode, Pytest execution, auto format/lint on save, plus other Makefile tasks within the sidebar.
+* A set of VSCode files (`extensions.json`, `launch.json` and `settings.json`) that will configure debug mode, Pytest execution, auto format/lint on save (via EmeraldWalk's [Run on Save]), plus other Makefile tasks within the sidebar (via Carlos A. Gomes' [Make support and task provider].)
 * A GitHub repo will be set up for your project automatically, with the initial code pushed into it.

 ## Assumptions